France: Police face charges over beating of Black music producer | DW | 30.11.2020

 "As they were being interrogated several times, they changed their version and finally admitted that they used disproportionally much force to arrest the music producer," DW correspondent Lisa Louis said, citing remarks made by prosecutors.

-Protests had included Strasbourg, Marseille, Lyon and Rennes, with 76 officers reported injured, including 23 in Paris.
+Protests had taken place in Strasbourg, Marseille, Lyon and Rennes, with 76 officers reported injured, including 23 in Paris.

 Among those hurt during Saturday's protests was award-winning Syrian photojournalist Ameer al-Halbi.
 The bandaged journalist on Sunday accused police of trapping him and at least four other photographers for two hours, wedged between squads and demonstrators despite al-Halbi's head wounds.